Café Besalu | Credit: JiaYing Grygiel

 13200 Aurora Ave., Suite E., Seattle, 206-617-7688

 At Kiki Bakery, young women at the front counter are busy wrapping buns in individual bags, and you’re free to linger as long as you like over the selection of Taiwanese pastries.
-There are a lot of unusual flavors to take in, like a taro mochi bun ($2.50) and a green tea red bean bun ($1.85).
+There are a lot of fun and unusual flavors to take in, like a polo pineapple raisin bun ($2.50), a green tea red bean bun ($1.90), and a macha red bean bun ($2.15).
 Some of the smaller pastries are displayed in a plexi-covered counter island, like a jewelry store.
 The hard-to-find pineapple cakes are worth searching for ($2.25 each).
 Kiki’s prices are a tad higher than other Asian bakeries, but still affordable.
 Most pastries fall between the $1.50 and $2 range.

 You can also find Kiki Bakery in on the Eastside (15230 24th St., Suite O, Redmond).

-Pair it with: Kiki Bakery is located in a shopping plaza on Aurora at N. 130th St. It’s sandwiched between two grocery stores, an Albertson’s and the imaginatively named Asian Food Center, so you can get all your shopping done in one trip.
-The Asian Food Center is great for picking up tropical produce, like dragon fruit and longan.
-It also has good prices on meat and seafood – it often has salmon for $6.99 a pound.
+Pair it with: Kiki Bakery is located in a shopping plaza on Aurora at N. 130th St. It's right near the Asian Food Center, which is great for picking up tropical produce, like dragon fruit and longan.
+It also has good prices on meat and seafood — it often has salmon for $6.99 a pound.

 Your kids will also love a visit to the free "zoo" next door — the PetSmart store, with wildly entertaining fish, hamsters and parakeets.
 Pick up a free fish info brochure to sneak in an educational science lesson.